About UsThe World Kuo Shu Federation: An Introduction

 - To create unity, friendship, harmony, and peace through Kuo Shu across international boundaries.

-In just a few years, T.W.K.S.F. has made remarkable progress toward these objectives.
-The 1st World Kuo Shu Championship Tournament was held in Sao Paulo, Brazil over November 8th and 9th, 2003.
+In just a few years, TWKSF has made remarkable progress toward these objectives.
+The 1st World Kuo Shu Championship Tournament was held in Sao Paulo, Brazil on November 8th and 9th, 2003.
 The 2nd World Kuo Shu Championship Tournament was held on November 10th and 11th, 2006 in Singapore.
 The 3rd World Kuo Shu Championship Tournament, held in New Ulm, Germany on Sept 3 to 6, 2009, attracted 31 countries.
-Other tournaments have been held in Europe and the Americas under the sanction of T.W.K.S.F.
+The 4th and 5th World Kuo Shu Championship Tournaments were held in 2012 (Malaysia) and 2015 (Argentina) respectively.
+Other tournaments have been held in Europe and the Americas under the sanction of TWKSF.

 Tournament events typically include forms, internal and external, as well as the traditional Kuo Shu Lei Tai fighting.
 The Lei Tai – or “raised platform” – is the traditional form of Chinese full contact fighting.
 Most techniques and striking areas are legal, and the event – which permits punching, kicking, sweeping, and throwing – is conducted on an open-sided platform which stands two feet off the ground.